-Having over a decade of experience in Criminal Law, Attorney Monica Smith joins Robert F. Kennedy Human Rights as a Criminal Justice Program Officer.
+After more than a decade practicing criminal law, Monica Smith joined Robert F. Kennedy Human Rights as a criminal justice program officer.
 She works on nationwide criminal justice reform efforts focused on ending pre-trial detention and mass incarceration.

-In her previous role as Director of the Miller Center for Special Mitigation at Friends of Island Academy, Monica partnered with Robert F. Kennedy Human Rights to minimize the length of stay on Riker’s Island for one of society’s most vulnerable groups – children.
+In her previous role as Director of the Miller Center for Special Mitigation at Friends of Island Academy, Monica partnered with Robert F. Kennedy Human Rights to minimize the length of time 16 - 21 year olds spent on Rikers Island.

-Prior to moving to New York, she practiced in Louisiana as an attorney for individuals facing civil commitment and children in delinquency and child in need of care matters statewide.
-Monica began her career as a public defender in Kentucky.
+Monica began her career as a public defender in Kentucky and worked in Louisiana as an attorney for individuals facing civil commitment and for children in delinquency and child in need of care matters.